Scraping Tweets for Sentiment Analysis

 EC2 will stop running once we log out from terminal.
 Options are using Tmux or Screen.
 Using Screen:

-- Start a screen session:
+• Start a screen session: screen

-- Start a named session:
+• Start a named session: screen -S session_name

-- Detach from current screen session:
+• Detach from current screen session: Ctrl+a d

-- List all screen session:
+• List all screen session: screen -ls

-screen -r session_id
+• Reattach screen session: screen -r session_id

 Run on Restart